 Email is one of the biggest opportunities in the digital space — and most people aren’t talking about it.

-That’s how Dan Oshinsky, Director of Newsletters at the New Yorker and creator of Not a Newsletter, opened his lesson at the recent session of the Reader Revenue Accelerator Program in Berlin.
-Over the next hour, Oshinsky walked through his practical recommendations for publications using email — specifically, newsletters — to engage readers and encourage them to become paid subscribers.
+That’s how Dan Oshinsky, a former New Yorker newsletter editor and creator of Not a Newsletter, opened his lesson at a recent session of the Facebook Reader Revenue Accelerator Program in Berlin.
+Oshinsky walked through his practical recommendations for publications to use email — specifically, newsletters — to engage readers and encourage them to become paid subscribers.

 To create stellar newsletters, Oshinsky said, follow these four rules.

 - Content is critical to your news business, but so is distribution.
 Pay attention to both.

 Your publication is regularly producing high-quality journalism, Oshinsky said.
 Give distribution as much thought as you do to producing content.
 You’ll help your publication’s content reach readers as it should.

 Give your newsletters consistency, Oshinsky said.
 Readers should know what they signed up for, when to expect it, and how it will be delivered.